 In February 2013, the FASB issued guidance finalizing the reporting of amounts reclassified out of accumulated other comprehensive income.
 The new standard requires the registrant to disclose either in a single note or parenthetically on the face of the financial statements the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
-In the First Quarter 2013, we adopted the guidance and determined that there were no significant amounts reclassified in the period that would require enhanced disclosure.
+In the first quarter of 2013, we adopted the guidance and determined that there were no significant amounts reclassified in the current period or prior periods that would require enhanced disclosure.